program-repair/defects4j-dissection/README.md

 Main files:

 * The file `defects4j-bugs.json` contains all the extracted information.
-* The file [defects4j-patch.md](https://github.com/program-repair/defects4j-dissection/blob/master/defects4j-patch.md) gives link to the buggy and patched version as well as the diff
+* The file [defects4j-patch.md](https://github.com/program-repair/defects4j-dissection/blob/master/defects4j-patch.md) gives link to the buggy and patched version as well as the diff.
-* The website: http://program-repair.github.io/defects4j-dissection/ is a user interface that presents this information in a user-friendly manner.
+* The website http://program-repair.github.io/defects4j-dissection/ is a user interface that presents the information contained in `defects4j-bugs.json` in a user-friendly manner.

 ## defects4j-bugs.json format